ios-xr/iosxr-ansible/README.md

       continue to grow as more definitions are added and would be a preferred method for accessing IOS-XR.

-# Ansible Test Setup
+# Dependencies

-- **Prerequisite**
-  * Create 2 XRV9K (Sunstone) VM's with k9sec security package
+- k9sec security package is required on IOS-XR.
-  * 1 Linux server
-  * Create network connection between XRV9K and Linux server

-- Pull YDK from the github into the Linux server
+- Pull YDK from the github onto a Linux server
   * git clone https://github.com/CiscoDevNet/ydk-py

-- Pull Ansible Core modules
+- Pull Ansible Core modules onto a Linux server
   * git clone git://github.com/ansible/ansible.git --recursive

-  Addition read on Ansible installation is here
+  Additional read on Ansible installation is here
   * http://docs.ansible.com/ansible/intro_installation.html#getting-ansible

 # Directories structure